DPSchedule/DPSchedule.github.io/README.md

 ## Usage

-To use this program first go to the website [DPSchedule.github.io](https://DPSchedule.github.io)
+To use this program first, go to the website [DPSchedule.github.io](https://DPSchedule.github.io)

 1).
 Next enter the parameters for `Number of 9:15-1:00 volunteers`, `Number of 12:00-4:30 volunteers`, and `Number of full day volunteers` Values must have to be 0 or greater and all parameters have to be filled before generating table.